eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

 })
 ```

 The difference is the type that is contained in `iox::popo::Sample`.
-In case of the `TypedSubscriber` it is a
+In case of the `Subscriber` it is a
 `const RadarObject` instead of `const void`.